wolfgangmeyers/bloxcode/readme.md

 can be managed from the Bloxcode UI.
 If the connection fails for some reason, the plugin will prompt the user again with a new code to connect.

+Installation:

+Eventually this will be published as an official plugin.
+Until then, you can install the plugin into Roblox Studio manually:

+* Create a new server Script in ServerStorage
+* Paste the contents of [Sync.lua](./docs/Sync.lua) into the script
+* Right click the script and select Save Local Plugin

+Once the plugin is active, you should be prompted to navigate to www.bloxcode.studio with a code to enter in the website.

+Removal:

+Navigate to the Plugins tab in Roblox Studio and click on the Plugins Folder.
+Delete the script that was saved earlier and restart Roblox Studio.

 ### Bloxcode website

 The Bloxcode website hosted at https://www.bloxcode.studio provides a Blockly interface